 Contact Liberty Iron & Metal, Inc. to Learn More

 Liberty Iron & Metal, Inc. brokers and processes high-quality ferrous and non-ferrous scrap for steelmaking and foundry customers.
-We collect scrap from a variety of sources, from industrial scrap metal dealers to individual collectors.
+At our Phoenix scrap yards, we collect scrap from a variety of sources, from industrial scrap metal dealers to individual collectors.
 With competitive rates, professional scrap removal services and quality processing, you can trust Liberty Iron & Metal, Inc. for your scrap selling needs.

 Contact Liberty Iron & Metal today to learn more about ferrous and non-ferrous metal scrap and our collection services.